What are Fibroids?

 A laparoscopy may also be performed by a doctor.
 They will use a short, illuminated tube to inspect the outside of the uterus and its surrounding structures through a small incision in the abdomen.
 They may also do a biopsy if necessary.

-Fibroids Treatments
+Uterine Fibroids Treatments

 If the woman has no symptoms and the fibroids are not interfering with her daily life, she may not need treatment.
-Because high estrogen levels cause fibroids to develop faster, gynecologists may prescribe drugs to reduce estrogen production without affecting fertility.
+Because high estrogen levels cause fibroids to develop faster, gynaecologists may prescribe drugs to reduce estrogen production without affecting fertility.
 The patient may need surgery depending on the symptoms and size of the fibroids.
 The following are the surgical techniques for treating fibroids:

 Hysterectomy